UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Now in the `new_cycling` dataframe, we see that the column `Date` is now of type `datetime64[ns]`

-Ok, but what if I don’t want the full datetime value and I want a column with only a portion of it, like the month, or year?
+Ok, but what if I don’t want the full datetime value, and I want a column with only a portion of it, like the month or year?

 ---